SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/annotation.md

 #center[A radial annotator opened for a CollectionObject](https://sfg.taxonworks.org/s/4h0mya [An open radial annotator] w{80%} h{50%})

 ## Annotation types

+### Data attributes
+-Think of [DataAttributes](/models#data-attributes) as custom columns on your table.
+There are two types in TaxonWorks, "Import", and "Internal".
+The latter are created in the user-interface, the former are used in the documentation of bulk-data import, typically for bespoke datasets.

+DataAttributes are key-value pairs that reference a record (or [object](/about/glossary#object)).
+For example you might add a DataAttribute referencing a `Predicate` you created called "TownshipAndRange" with the value "Smithville" to a CollectingEvent.
+See [Data attributes](customization#predicates-data-attributes) for details.

 ### Tags
 Tags are used as an arbitrary label with your [object](/guide/glossary#object).
 Think of tags as data attributes with no value.
 You can apply tags in the radial annotator, in batch in filter interfaces, and in various other ways.
-See [Keywords / Tags](/guide/Manula/customization#keywords-tags) for more details.
+See [Tags](customization#keywords-tags) for more details.

 ### Protocols
 Tagging an object with a Protocol asserts "some or all of the data in here came from this process.
 Create new protocols via `Data`->`Protocols`.
 You can attach PDFs describing your protocol to your Protocol to expand its description.